lavy28p/Spin-my-day/README.md

 Making this app whill help me get better with my CSS and also linking to different pages will help me with better REACT understanding

 #### Threats:
-Feels like CSS with Spin wheel and the functionality will consume more time for me than expected
+Feels like CSS with Spin wheel and the functionality will consume more time for me than expected.
+Also using more tables want to make sure I'm using it right data and ont miss any links